astral-sh/uv-docker-example/README.md

 # uv-docker-example

-An example project for using uv in Dockerfiles.
+An example project for using uv in Docker images, with a focus on best practices for developing with the project mounted in the local image.

-See the [uv Docker integration guide](https://docs.astral.sh/uv/guides/integration/docker/) for more details.
+See the [uv Docker integration guide](https://docs.astral.sh/uv/guides/integration/docker/) for more background.

 ## Trying it out

 A [`run.sh`](./run.sh) utility is provided for quickly building the image and starting a container.
 This script demonstrates best practices for developing using the container, using bind mounts for the project and virtual environment directories.